-My name is Dr. Dale Sheffield and I am a professional counselor who specializes in individual psychotherapy with adults, adolescents, children, couples, parents, families and counselor supervision.
+My name is Dr. Dale Sheffield and I am a Licensed Clinical Mental Health Counselor Supervisor and a National Certified Counselor who specializes in individual psychotherapy with adults, couples, parents, and counselor supervision.

 My goal is to help people attain problem resolution, personal growth, and self understanding by providing a comfortable, non-threatening setting where thoughts, feelings, and behaviors can be explored and understood.

 Please feel free to look through my site to find information about about my practice and the range of conditions I treat.

 In-person and telehealth sessions are available.